splunk/public-o11y-docs/gdi/get-data-in/application/go/go-otel-requirements.rst

 Supported libraries and frameworks
 =================================================

-You should be able to use the instrumentation libraries listed in `OpenTelemetry Registry <https://opentelemetry.io/ecosystem/registry/?language=go&component=instrumentation>`.
+You can use any of the instrumentation libraries listed in the :new-page:`OpenTelemetry Registry <https://opentelemetry.io/ecosystem/registry/?language=go&component=instrumentation>`.

-Below you can find instrumentations supported by Splunk.
+The following table lists all the instrumentations supported by Splunk.
 Check the documentation of each instrumentation package to learn how to activate it.

 .. list-table::
    :header-rows: 1